Yes, Grade 11 Marks Matter

 Also, please note this information is for EARLY admission.
 Early admission is a conditional acceptance based on grades that are not final.
 There is no standardization.
 Each university will have its own early admission schedule (when they start accepting students), their own process (how they calculate your average), and their own grade requirements (what average you need for early admission).

 Some Canadian universities require 5 Grade 12 academic courses for admission, and some require 6.

 For my example, to try to keep it simple, let's use 5.

-So, generally speaking, when calculating your student's average for admission and scholarship, universities will use marks from 5 courses from your student's first semester finals (if the school is on a semester system) or from his/her mid-year grades (if the school is not on a semester system).
+So, generally speaking, when calculating your student's average for early admission and scholarship, universities will use marks from 5 courses from your student's first semester finals (if the school is on a semester system) or from his/her mid-year grades (if the school is not on a semester system).

 That's when the Grade 11 marks come into play.

 Most students don't have 5 Grade 12 courses completed at the end of the first semester—even if they do, they probably don’t meet all the pre-requisites required for their desired program—so admissions officers will use Grade 11 marks as 'predictors' for Grade 12 marks.
 Which marks they use depends on what program the student has applied to.

 Every degree program (Bachelor of Arts, Bachelor of Science, and so on) will have certain Grade 12 courses that are required for admission.
 For example, Arts generally requires English 12 + 4 other Grade 12 academic courses.